danielemery/keys/README.md

 yaml file containing the list of keys to be served.
 An example file can be found in `./examples/keys-config.yaml`.

-The config file contains two main sections:
+The config file contains three main sections:

 - `ssh-keys`: A list of public ssh keys with the following fields:
   - name: The name of the key (this will be used as the `@host` in the